-As the Buick “Factory Man” for New York City, (Manhattan, Queens, Bronx, Staten Island, and sometimes Brooklyn) my job was to tell the dealership mechanics how to fix cars they couldn’t fix, how to solve problems with difficult customers, and how to do it all at minimum warranty expense to GM.
+As the Buick “Factory Man” for New York City, (Manhattan, Queens, Bronx, Staten Island, and Brooklyn) my job was to tell the dealership mechanics how to fix cars they couldn’t fix, how to solve problems with difficult customers, and how to do it all at minimum warranty expense to GM.
 When people would ask me how I knew how to do all those things, I would just “shrug”.
-It was obvious to me, was a puzzle to most mechanics.
+What was obvious to me, was a puzzle to most mechanics.
 So I had to explain to them what to do.

-The Buick Instructor at the GM Training Center in Tarrytown, NY had frequent health problems, so they would send me in to be the Buick Instructor when he was off.
+The Buick Instructor at the GM Training Center in Tarrytown, NY had frequent health problems, so they would send me in there to be the Buick Instructor when he was off sick.
 I knew more about fixing the new Buicks than the older guys, who had been working on them for years.
-A gift from God.

-I could have stayed with General Motors forever, but I had a long-term desire to be a Buick dealer.
-On September 21, 1964, at age 30, I was the youngest Buick dealer in the U.S.A.
+I had always wanted to be a Buick dealer, and on September 21, 1964, at age 30, they made me a Buick dealer, the youngest one in the U.S.A.

 I immediately started leasing new and used cars to my customers.
-Nobody had even heard of leasing cars, but I saw the future.
+Nobody had ever heard of leasing cars, but to me it was a good idea.
 For 54 years now, I have leased cars to regular people, rich people, and poor people.
 Each customer is unique, and I have a lease and a car to suit the needs of each one.
 Most of our cars have been leased out again and again for many years.
 We do all the maintenance and repairs at no charge to the customer.
 If it weren’t for us, many of our customers would be “on foot”, with no car, relying on their friends to drive them around.
 We are the only place in America that does what we do.

 I was the first dealer in the U.S. to lease cars to the public.
 Today, more than half of the new cars nationwide, are leased, not purchased.
 I saw the future, 54 years ago.